I used to walk around ruminating, struggling with inner turmoil and nervousness all the time.

 6. Lactobacillus casei

-So this might be a good psychobiotic to try if you struggle with a mixture of fatigue, digestive problems and anxiety.
+So this is a good psychobiotic to try if you struggle with a mixture of fatigue, digestive problems and anxiety.

-Lactobacillus casei is also the dominant species in naturally fermented Sicilian green olives, and can be found in other fermented vegetables and dairy products.
-But the specific strain found in Yakult is most likely to reduce anxiety based on the research above.
+Lactobacillus casei is the dominant species in naturally fermented Sicilian green olives, and can also be found in other fermented vegetables and dairy products.

 7. Lactobacillus fermentum